mfremer/mfremer.github.io/docs/en/teaching.md

 See the [Glossary](#glossary) for explanations on what CM, TD, TP means.

+## Higher Education Label
+In 2024, the Université de Lorraine awarded me the [Higher Education Label](http://doctorat.univ-lorraine.fr/sites/default/files/user/etre-doctorant/formations/labelenssup.pdf) (in french), aimed at officially recognizing a doctoral student's involvement in the path of higher education, through required training and teaching practice.
+You can find the slides I used for my presentation [here](/assets/presentation/slides_label-es.pdf) (notes in french).

 ## Non-tenured teaching and research fellow
 ### 2023 - 2024
 At [Faculté des Sciences et Technologies](https://fst.univ-lorraine.fr/), Université de Lorraine